MBashford/pylicator/README.md

 A SNMP trap exploder/forwarder implemented in python

 ## Getting Pylicator ##
-Pylicator requires pPython 3.8 or above.
+Pylicator requires Python 3.8 or above.
 Whatever method used to get Pylicator, it is recommended to run it from a python virtual environment.
 Start by creating and navigting into a directory for the project with `mkdir Pylicator` & `cd Pylicator`.

 Then create a python virtual environment named pylicatorVenv within the directory using: